mgiessing/bcn-lab-2084/README.md

 ### 2.2 Deploy Notebookserver

-To interact with Milvus and our Large Language Model we're using a Notebookserver:
+To interact with Milvus and our Large Language Model you're using a Notebookserver:

 ```bash
 cd nb-deployment